-GALS is active with promoting and volunteering at Spay and Neuter Clinics, shelters and sanctuaries around the world; but predominantly on First Nations reserves in Western Canada, and in Mexico.
-We volunteer our time at these clinics, and collect supplies to ensure these clinics can continue.
+GLOBALLY, GALS is active with promoting and volunteering at Spay and Neuter clinics, shelters and sanctuaries around the world; predominantly on First Nations reserves in Western Canada, and in Mexico.
+We volunteer our time at these clinics and collect supplies to help ensure these clinics can continue.
 Many of our volunteers volunteer abroad on vacations.
 The issue of animal overpopulation in Canada is much larger than most people realize because it is hidden; therefore we do not import animals.

-We are excited and proud to work with other like-minded groups and individuals to “FIX” the global pet overpopulation problem by getting to the root of the problem!
+GALS is excited and proud to work with other like-minded groups and individuals to “FIX” the global pet overpopulation problem by getting to the root of the problem!
 Working together, we can win this battle!
 We are core volunteers with the Alberta Spay Neuter Task Force and Canine Action Project whom both hold the same beliefs.

 We do not receive any government assistance, so please learn more about how to help GALS.